-Table 3-27 Area of green area around public rental housing and activity data for each land-use categry g) Land converted from other land use category: Dead wood
+Table 3-27 Area of green area around public rental housing and activity data for each land-use category g) Land converted from other land use category: Dead wood

 Land use category befor conversion Area ratio of land has been converted for the current year Area (ha) Activity data [tree] (the number of tall trees)

-Remaining land 99.61% 1,990.49 522,304
+Remaining land 99.65% 2,002.92 525,565

-Cropland 0.34% 6.85 1,797
+Cropland 0.30% 6.07 1,592

-Grassland 0.05% 1.01 266
+Grassland 0.05% 0.94 248

 Wetlands IE IE IE

 Other land IE IE IE

+Total 100.00% 2,009.93 527,405

-When RV activities including land-use conversion are implemented, it is essential that dead wood is moved to off-site and planting is implemented on site because most of lands before conversion (excluding Forest land) are "managed lands" and trees are assumed as "resources".
-Therefore, carbon stock change in dead wood followed by planting are included in carbon stock change in living biomass before conversion and it looks that dead wood does not occur.
-In addition, carbon stocks in dead wood immediately following conversion are also assumed to be zero because carbon stocks in living biomass are assumed to be zero.
+When RV activity following land-use conversion is implemented, dead wood is removed to outside and supplemental planting is implemented before conversion because almost all of such lands are managed and trees are assumed to be "resources".
+Therefore, dead wood is not left on the ground immediately before land-use conversion.
+Carbon stocks in dead wood immediately after conversion are assumed to be zero as a same as living biomass.
 Therefore, carbon stocks in dead wood before and after conversion are assumed to be zero.